 Unsafe speed.
 Driving too fast is one of the most common causes of a forklift tipping over, especially when rounding a corner or taking a sharp turn.
 Many forklifts don’t have speedometers, but some may be equipped with governors to prevent the vehicle from exceeding a certain speed.
 Workers must know what the forklift is and is not equipped with and act accordingly to maintain a safe speed.

 Carbon monoxide risk.
 If propane forklifts are in use, there’s a risk of carbon monoxide exposure.
-Should a CO monitor sound at the workplace or there is other evidence of an exposure, these forklifts must be shut down, a supervisor contacted, and the workplace cleared.
+Should a CO monitor sound at the workplace or there is other evidence of an exposure, work must stop.
+Shut down forklifts, contact a supervisor, and clear the workplace.

 What your employees need to do when using a forklift